 Parrotlets can’t screech and scream, which makes other parrots noisy.
 Instead, they use a series of chirps to communicate with each other or make their feelings known to humans.

-Green-rumped and Mexican parrotlets are also quiet parrots, making wonderful pets for small homes or apartments.
-Your neighbors probably won’t even know that you have one.
+Green-rumped and Mexican parrotlets are also quiet parrots, making good pet birds for apartments or small homes.
+Your neighbors probably won’t even know that you have a pet bird.

 What Are the Least Noisy Parrots?